 White color has a cohesive quality.
 But, a theme throughout is very much needed to give it that sophisticated WOW factor.
 Choose warm woods for a cozier vibe, or weathered whitewashed ones for a more casual country rustic look.
 Generally speaking, big and bulky furniture looks less flattering compared to furniture with a more minimal aesthetic that looks “light.”
 For instance, bulky modular sofas look best when paired with minimal light looking coffee and side tables.
 Therefore, try to keep a balance and your chosen theme (i.e. modern, minimal, Scandinavian, contemporary or rustic).
 Another tip to remember: add metallic touches like hardware features and fittings in copper or brass or decor for they help create definition and it’s details like that can make all the difference in the world. 😉

 Artwork is a very personal statement.
 It adds character and at the same time creates focal points.
 Use artwork like original art, print images, maps, or better yet photo images to balance any overpowering architectural features or even the lack of them.
 Obviously, large artwork has a big impact.
 Therefore, think BIG.
 Art gallery walls have the same potential.
 So time to get creative.
-One more tip to remember: mix mirrors and art images.
+One more tip to remember: mix mirrors and art images and why not photography – the rising star in home decorating.
 Create vignettes.
 Such compositions create an interesting mix in a very eclectic way and a fabulous design statement.

 White interiors can look really edgy and refined when we add depth to them.
 The best way to do that is by adding color accents.
 This works beautifully for white rooms that don’t follow the same tonal color palette like in a typical Scandinavian interior design.
 Deep saturated colors (used widely by Italians and French) add depth and can fuse seamlessly when layered in, with the help of metallic decor accents, art, and plenty of inky stains that give extra definition.
 As a rule of thumb, use the 60-30-10 rule; it is a great way to make colors work in your favor.
 The primary color palette is defined by the colors of the walls, ceilings and floors and should be kept around 60%.
 The secondary color palette at 30% is all about the furniture and soft furnishings.
 As for the accent colors, these should be kept at a 10%.
 If you follow this rule, then you can’t go wrong. 😉